-ANA: And make sure to check out more information on our website, www dot the princess and podcast dot com.
-Until next time I've been Anna...
+ANA: And make sure to check out more information on our website, www dot the princes and podcast dot com.
+Until next time I've been Anna

-ALEX: ...and I've been Alex...
+ALEX: and I've been Alex.

-TOGETHER: ... and this is The Princess and the Podcast!
+TOGETHER: and this is the princess and the podcast!